-In 2018, The City of Calgary merged the draft Area Redevelopment Plans for Inglewood and Ramsay into the combined Historic East Calgary Area Redevelopment Plan (ARP).
-The goal for the merged document is to allow the two communities to share a basic approach to growth while recognizing individual differences where appropriate.
+In 2018, The City of Calgary (hereinafter referred to as "The City") combined the 2017 Draft Inglewood and Ramsay Area Redevelopment Plans (ARPs) into The Historic East Calgary Area Redevelopment Plan (ARP) draft document.
+The goal for The Historic East Calgary ARP is to allow the two communities to share a similar approach to growth while recognizing the differences between the two communities.

-Despite extensive public engagement on the two previous drafts ARP's, uncertainty remains regarding the character and intensity of future redevelopment in these communities.
-This prompted The City to seek a third-party public engagement process to work through the many challenging issues that remain in order to move forward with the combined ARP.
+Despite extensive public engagement on the two 2017 Draft Inglewood and Ramsay ARPs, the character and intensity of future redevelopment in these communities remains unclear.
+This prompted The City to seek an independent third party to work through, in consultation with stakeholders, the remaining issues in order to move forward with the ARP.

-B&A Planning Group has been contracted by The City as an independent consultant to guide a public engagement process aimed at collecting feedback from all stakeholders.
-The purpose of the new phase of engagement is to balance stakeholder desires, provide guidance and create recommendations for revisions and refinements to the draft ARP.
-The recommendations provided will inform The City's development of the ARP moving forward.
-City policy, standards and/or technical reasons may prevent certain recommendations from being incorporated into the ARP.
+The City contracted B&A Planning Group (hereinafter referred to as "B&A") to guide a public engagement process aimed at collecting feedback from all stakeholders.
+The purpose of this new phase of engagement is to balance stakeholder desires, provide guidance and create recommendations for revisions and refinements to the 2018 draft of The Historic East Calgary ARP (hereinafter referred to as "2018 Draft ARP").
+The recommendations that surface from this process will inform The City in the development of the ARP.
+Not all recommendations will be accepted as City policy, standards and/or technical reasons may prevent certain recommendations from being incorporated into the ARP.